-Application for authorization to place on the market H7-1 Roundup Ready® Sugar Beet for food and feed use in the European Union pursuant to Regulation (EC) N° 1829/2003
+Application for authorization of H7-1 sugar beet for cultivation and associated uses in the European Union according to Regulation (EC) No 1829/2003 on genetically modified food and feed

-PART II
+Part II

 Summary

 SUMMARY OF APPLICATIONS FOR GENETICALLY MODIFIED PLANTS AND/OR DERIVED FOOD AND FEED

 H7-1 Roundup Ready Sugar Beet

 A. GENERAL INFORMATION

 1. Details of application

 a) Member State of application

-The UK
+Germany

 b) Notification number

 Not available at the time of application.

-c) Name of the product (commercial and other names) The product is H7-1 Roundup Ready[®] sugar beet.
-H7-1 Roundup Ready sugar beet1 is tolerant to glyphosate, the active ingredient in Roundup[®] herbicide. d) Date of acknowledgement of notification Not available at the time of application.
+c) Name of the product (commercial and other names) The product is H7-1 Roundup Ready® sugar beet.
+H7-1 Roundup Ready sugar beet is tolerant to glyphosate, the active ingredient in Roundup® herbicide. d) Date of acknowledgement of notification Not available at the time of application.

 2. Applicant

 a) Name of applicant(s)

 (i) KWS SAAT AG

 (ii) Monsanto Company represented by Monsanto Europe S.A.

 b) Address of applicant(s)

-KWS SAAT AG Grimsehlstrasse-31 D-37574 Einbeck Germany

-Monsanto Europe S.A.
+KWS SAAT AG Grimsehlstrasse-31 D-37574 Einbeck Germany Monsanto Europe S.A.
 Avenue de Tervuren, 270-272 B-1150 Brussels Belgium

 on behalf of:

 Monsanto Company 800 N. Lindbergh Boulevard St. Louis, Missouri 63167 U.S.A.
+Hereafter referred to as H7-1 or H7-1 sugar beet.

-Roundup and Roundup Ready are registered trademarks of Monsanto Technology LLC 1 Hereafter referred to as H7-1 sugar beet H7-1 Roundup Ready Sugar Beet c) Name and address of the person established in the Community who is responsible for the placing on the market, whether it be the manufacturer, the importer or the distributor, if different from the applicant (Commission Decision 2004/204/EC Art 3(a)(ii)) Not applicable.
+&lt;sup>® Roundup and Roundup Ready are registered trademarks of Monsanto Technology LLC.
+Part II H7-1 Roundup Ready Sugar Beet c) Name and address of the person established in the Community who is responsible for the placing on the market, whether it be the manufacturer, the importer or the distributor, if different from the applicant (Commission Decision 2004/204/EC Art 3(a)(ii)) Not applicable.